-Paul is a partner in the firm’s litigation group.
+Paul Thibodeaux is a partner in the firm’s Litigation Section.
 Clients trust Paul to provide solutions to complex commercial problems and produce results.
 With a background in civil engineering, and as a registered patent attorney, Paul is a trial lawyer that handles environmental, energy and construction law; products liability; mass tort and class action litigation; and intellectual property matters for both plaintiffs and defendants.

-For over 15 years, Paul has thrived in some of the most complex commercial litigations in the country.
-He has successfully taken a lead role in many high profile matters such as the Hard Rock Hotel collapse; the Napoleonville sinkhole litigation; BP oil spill multi-district litigation; and the Hurricane Katrina-related Murphy oil spill class action litigation.
-Recently, Paul successfully represented a land-owner in litigation to require a large oil company to plug and abandon wells and decommission an abandoned oil field.
+For nearly 20 years, Paul has thrived in some of the most complex commercial litigations in the country.
+He has successfully taken a lead role in many high-profile matters such as the Hard Rock Hotel collapse; the Napoleonville sinkhole litigation; BP oil spill multi-district litigation; and the Hurricane Katrina-related Murphy oil spill class action litigation.
+Recently, Paul successfully represented a landowner in litigation to require a large oil company to plug and abandon wells and decommission an abandoned oil field.

 Paul has also tried numerous judge and jury trials involving complex engineering-related issues, including multimillion-dollar verdicts in favor of plaintiffs involving the misappropriation of proprietary information and the installation of defective products on an oil production spar.
 Additionally, he has handled multiple environmental cases regarding refinery explosions and emissions, including Clean Air Act and Clean Water Act claims.

-Originally from DeRidder, Louisiana, Paul went to engineering school at LSU and law school at Tulane.
+Originally from DeRidder, La., Paul went to engineering school at LSU and law school at Tulane.
 He now lives in New Orleans with his wife and two children.

 - J.D. from Tulane University Law School, 2004

-- Bachelor of Science, Civil Engineering from Louisiana State University, 2000
+- B.S. in Civil Engineering from Louisiana State University, 2000

 Publications / Presentations